What is the most common mistake homeowners can make with their heating and cooling equipment?

 When considering the most efficient heating methods, heat pumps inevitably become part of the conversation.
 A heat pump is very similar to an air conditioner with one added option.
 While an air conditioner moves hot air from inside your home to the outside in the summer, a heat pump has the added capability of extracting “heat” from the outside, and “pumping” it into your home in the winter.

-Because a heat pump is moving heat from one place to another, and not necessarily creating heat, like a furnace may by burning fuel, it is a very efficient way to heat your home.
+Because a heat pump is moving heat from one place to another, and not necessarily creating heat, as a furnace may by burning fuel, it is a very efficient way to heat your home.
 In most cases, depending on the cost of electricity in your area, it is much more efficient than natural gas and propane options, and always more efficient than a standard electric air handler.
+Get heat pump service in Marysville for the best performance.

 Annual service is still required by the manufacturer, just like a furnace.
 Keeping the coils clean, lubricating motors, checking and balancing refrigerant levels, and clearing condensate drains are some of the maintenance items performed by a service company to keep your system operating at its best.